whitefishdontjump/PracticalMachineLearning/PML-March-2015RRO-project-jhr.md

 #### Results Summary

-1. Random Forest yielded a highly accurate predictive model with an estimated out of sample error rate of 1 %.
+1. Initial model: Random Forest yielded a highly accurate predictive model (modela) with an estimated out of sample error rate of 1 %.
+It required 15 minutes to complete execution on my PC and correctly predicted the 20 submission test cases.

-2. While the response was somewhat conditioned by which user (variable user_name) was measured, the factor user_name had minimal importance in the resulting model.
+2. Two further Random Forest models: Modelb (removed user_name) and Modelc (18 predictors based varImp).
+Modelc ran ~ 10 x faster than Modela and Modelb, with an estimated out of sample error of 1.4%.
+Both Modelb and Modelc predicted the 20 submission test cases correctly.

+3. I conclude that Modelc, with 18 predictors, provides a better balance of accuracy vs speed that either modela or modelb.

 --------------------------------------------------------------------------